pyiron-workshop/pyiron-virtual-workshop-2020/README.md

 For this workshop, you will need to have pyiron installed on your workstation.
 While pyiron is platform independent, Linux is required to run certain external simulation codes like LAMMPS and Sphinx.
 For windows users, it is recommended that you install the linux subsystem for windows.
 More details [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+THe Debian distribution of Linux is recommended although Ubuntu works fine as well.
 If you are a Mac user, you will only be able to run LAMMPS examples (which is still fine!)

 ### Installing conda